 The ultimate level of comfort food!
 Sourdough slices coated with garlic butter and parmesan cheese, filled with goeey provolone, cheddar, and gouda cheeses.
 Dip in your favorite tomato sauce for a soul-warming dinner!

 - 1/4 cup fresh parmesan cheese, thinly shredded

 - 4 large sourdough bread slices

-- Stir together butter and minced garlic until combined.
+- Mix together the room temperature butter and minced garlic until combined.
+Set aside.

 - Heat a flat skillet on the stove over medium heat.
 Spread butter on one side of each slice of bread.
-Divide the parmesan cheese evenly among the slices, and pat on top of the butter.
+Divide the parmesan cheese evenly among the slices, patting into the buttered side of each slice of bread.